 Tutorial sessions will be available to students at strategic times during the module timetable.

 The format of resits will be determined by the Board of Examiners

 The assessment methods relate closely to key elements in the module’s outline of work (above).
 The assessment is designed in order to allow students to sense the importance of critical detail, theoretical complexity, density of argument, etc.

-The essay allows students to demonstrate critical and evaluative skills, to fully research and deepen their understanding of a focused topic and to express firm knowledge/understanding, of complex theoretical questions.
+Essay 1 and 2 allows students to demonstrate critical and evaluative skills, to fully research and deepen their understanding of a focused topic and to express firm knowledge/understanding, of complex theoretical questions.